Frequently Asked Questions

 I’ve heard about self-certification, can I self-certify my product?

 Self-certification is a procedure whereby a manufacturer declares that his product complies with the requirements of the relevant Directive, without the assistance of a notified body.
 With regard to the Machinery Directive, if the product falls within certain categories of equipment however, the manufacturer must apply all of the requirements of an applicable harmonised European standard.
-If the requirements are not or cannot be fully met then the manufacturer must involve a notified body, and the product may need to be submitted for a type examination.
+If the requirements are not or cannot be fully met then the manufacturer must involve a notified body, and the product may need to be submitted for an EC type-examination.

 Is my product covered by the Machinery Directive?